learn-co-curriculum/phrg-github-workflow-primer-part-three/README.md

 Today you may be working on a project that you own, a project that you've copied before, or new project.
 Before you begin, you must know exactly what you have stored in your `pairing_projects` directory to know what `git` commands to use.

 If the repo you are working from today is new, then you can follow the same forking and cloning procedures from yesterday.
-If it one you have cloned before, or if you are the original owner, the next sections apply to you.
+If it's one you have cloned before, or if you are the original owner, the next sections apply to you.

 ## Changing branches